MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/customizing-cell-appearance.md

 Alternatively, UI controls can bind to the [`BindableProperty`](https://developer.xamarin.com/api/type/Xamarin.Forms.BindableProperty/) instances to display their values, which removes the need to override the `OnBindingContextChanged` method.

 > [!NOTE]
-> **Note**: When overriding `OnBindingContextChanged`, ensure that the base class's `OnBindingContextChanged` method is called so that registered delegates receive the `BindingContextChanged` event.
+> When overriding `OnBindingContextChanged`, ensure that the base class's `OnBindingContextChanged` method is called so that registered delegates receive the `BindingContextChanged` event.

 In XAML, binding the custom cell type to data can be achieved as shown in the following code example: